valkyrie-fnd/valkyrie/README.md

 + server/                 # Starting the Valkyrie servers, exposed toward Operator and Providers
 ```
 "Provider Server" and "Operator Server" from the Component diagram above would be in `routes/routes.go` where the operator and provider routes are setup.
 It utilizes `provider/registry.go` to add the routes to the `fiber.App`.
 Each provider needs to implement both "Operator Router" and "Provider Router".
 They are implemented under `{gameProvider}/router.go`.
 For more details on all the "Provider Module"-components the [example game provider](./example/README.md) can be viewed, with documentation through out the example.

+### CI

+Valkyrie uses GitHub actions for continuous integration, which is described under [workflows](./.github/workflows).

+Pull requests will trigger Lint and Test jobs which are expected to pass before merging.

+Commits to main branch will rerun Lint and Test, and if successful it will also build a pre-release
+version (`x.y.z-pre.revno`), which is uploaded to Docker Hub.

+### Releasing

+1. Choose a suitable release version following the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) format
+2. Before creating the release, make sure to update [CHANGELOG.md](./CHANGELOG.md), moving the entries from `Unreleased`
+   to your release version and describe any new notable changes since the previous release.
+3. Finally, trigger the `Release` workflow in GitHub Actions and specify the version as argument.

+The GitHub actions workflow will perform the following steps:
+* Run the full CI suite
+* Build and push container to Docker Hub
+* Build and push helm chart to Docker Hub
+* Build binaries for various platforms and upload to GitHub releases
+* Tag the version in git

 ## Performance
 Valkyrie aims to be lightweight and fast.
 While running single instances of Valkyrie and a PAM, we are able to generate and process the following number of bet requests (a.k.a debit/withdraw/stake) for the respective provider implementations (all run locally on an 2021 MacBook Pro w/ M1 MAX CPU, no tracing enabled and INFO log level).